-Toxicologists believe that drivers can begin showing problems with inebriation at blood alcohol levels as low as 0.07 and show depth perception and other early signs of impairment at a 0.05 blood alcohol level.
+Many toxicologists believe that drivers can begin showing problems with inebriation at blood alcohol levels as low as 0.07 and show depth perception and other early signs of impairment at a 0.05 blood alcohol level.

-In Virginia, people often mistakenly believe that because the legal limit is .08, they will not be charged with DWI or DUI if they produce a sample of less than .08 BAC.
+In Virginia, people often mistakenly believe that because the legal limit is .08, they will not be charged with DUI if they produce a sample of less than .08 BAC.
 This is not correct.
-In fact, in Fairfax County alone, hundreds of people have been charged with DUI with breath samples of .07, .06, .05, and lower BACs.
+In fact, in Fairfax County alone, hundreds of people have been charged with DUI with breath samples of .07, .06, .05.
 The reason is that the Commonwealth can attempt to prove that the person is "under the influence" despite the fact that their BAC is below a .08.
 In effect, the law in Virginia already allows a driver who is under a .08 BAC, but is nonetheless impaired, to be charged with DUI.
-However, these cases are difficult for the prosecutor to prove and a skilled Fairfax DUI & DWI lawyer can provide a strong and effective defense.
-If you have a BAC under a .08 and would like to discuss your case, contact our office for a free consultation.
+However, these cases are much more difficult for the prosecutor to prove.